-ADJ 201 Criminology (3 cr.)
+ADJ 201 - CRIMINOLOGY (3 CR.)

 Studies current and historical data pertaining to criminal and other deviant behavior.
 Examines theories that explain crime and criminal behavior in human society.
-Prerequisites: English placement recommendation for ENG 111, mathematics placement recommendation at level 2 or higher, and satisfactory completion of ENG 4 if required by reading placement test.
+Prerequisites: English placement recommendation for ENG 111, mathematics placement recommendation at MTE 3 or higher, and satisfactory completion of ENG 4 or equivalent if required by reading placement test.
 Prerequisite or co-requisite: ENG 107 if recommended by reading placement test.
 Prerequisite and co-requisite courses may be waived only by program or school approval.
 Lecture 3 hours per week.

-ADJ 212 Criminal Law, Evidence and Procedures I (3 cr.)
+ADJ 212 - CRIMINAL LAW, EVIDENCE AND PROCEDURES I (3 CR.)